ssamruddhi09/RISCV-based-MYTH--by-VSD/combi_ckts.md

 ## Conclusion

-These labs demonstrate implementation and verification of fundamental combinational circuits including Full Adders, Multiplexers, and Vector arithmetic using the Makerchip simulation environment.
+These labs demonstrate implementation and verification of fundamental combinational circuits including Full Adders, Multiplexers,Combinational Calculator and Vector arithmetic using the Makerchip simulation environment.